Purpose of Reporting and Surveillance

 - To monitor severe influenza disease and influenza-associated hospitalizations

 - To monitor the effectiveness of vaccination programs

 - To detect emerging threats such as avian or other novel influenza virus strains

 - To measure the impact of influenza on deaths in Oregon

 Influenza Surveillance Projects

-Hospitals in the Portland metropolitan area (Clackamas, Multnomah and Washington counties) report to OPHD when they have a patient admitted with laboratory-confirmed influenza.
-Hospitals are asked to submit specimens to OSPHL for influenza testing.
-See Hospital Surveillance.
+Hospitals in the Portland metropolitan area (Clackamas, Multnomah and Washington counties) report to the Oregon Public Health Division (PHD) when they have a patient admitted with laboratory-confirmed influenza.
+Hospitals are asked to submit specimens to the Oregon State Public Health Laboratory (OSPHL) for influenza testing.
+See Hospital Surveillance Data.

-Statewide, hospitals report to OPHD when they have a pregnant woman admitted with severe influenza-associated illness (ICU admission or death) or an influenza-associated pediatric death.
+Statewide, hospitals report to PHD when they have a pregnant woman admitted with severe influenza-associated illness (ICU admission or death) or an influenza-associated pediatric death.

 Outpatient Illness Surveillance

 Information on patient visits to health care providers for influenza-like illness (ILI) is collected through the Outpatient Influenza-Like Illness Surveillance Network (ILINet).
 ILINet consists of more than 3,000 healthcare providers nationwide who report data to CDC on the total number of patients seen and the number of those patients with ILI.
 Oregon sentinel providers also submit influenza specimens to OSPHL according to the Sentinel Surveillance program guidelines.